bfabry/gblame/README.md

 Usage:
 ======
 There's a command for showing/updating the blame display, and another for closing it.
-Can't get much simpler :-)
+Can't get much simpler :-) Once you have a the blame view to the left, clicking on one will open a diff for that file for that commit.